ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 ### Installing from the VS Code Extension Marketplace

-1. Visit the VS Code Extension Marketplace by going to https://marketplace.visualstudio.com/VSCode and search for `Ultralytics-Snippets` or go straight to the [extension page on the VS Code marketplace].
+1. Visit the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/VSCode) and search for Ultralytics-snippets or go straight to the [extension page on the VS Code marketplace].

 2. Click the ++"Install"++ button and allow your browser to launch a VS Code session.

+3. Follow any prompts to install the extension.

 <p align="center">
   <br>